-This paper is intended as background material for a cross-disciplinary conference, sponsored by the Board of Mathematical Sciences (BMSA) of the National Academy of Sciences (NAS) and the Federal Reserve Bank of New York (FRBNY), on new approaches to evaluating systemic risks and managing systemic events in the global financial system.
+This paper is intended as background material for a crossdisciplinary conference, sponsored by the Board on Mathematical Sciences and Their Applications of the National Academy of Sciences and the Federal Reserve Bank of New York, on new approaches to evaluating systemic risks and managing systemic events in the global financial system.
 A key objective of the conference is to bring together a diverse group of leading researchers who have developed analytical tools for the study of complex systems in a range of fields of inquiry.

 The stability of the financial system and the potential for systemic risks to alter the functioning of that system have long been important topics for central banks and for the related research community.
-However, recent experiences, including the market disruption following the attacks of September 11, 2001, suggest that existing models of systemic shocks in the financial system may no longer adequately capture the propagation of major disturbances.
+However, recent experiences, including the market disruption following the attacks of September 11, 2001, suggest that existing models of systemic shocks in the financial system may not adequately capture the propagation of major disturbances.
 For example, current models do not fully reflect the increasing complexity of the financial system's structure, the complete range of financial and information flows, and the diverse nature of the endogenous behavior of different agents in the system.
-Fresh thinking about systemic risk is, therefore, desirable.
+Fresh thinking about systemic risk is therefore desirable.

-This document describes the broad features of the global financial system and the models with which researchers and central bankers have typically approached the issues of financial stability and systemic risk-information that can serve as a shared reference for conference participants.
+This paper describes the broad features of the global financial system and the models with which researchers and central bankers have typically approached the issues of financial stability and systemic risk-information that can serve as a shared reference for conference participants.
 The conference itself will provide an opportunity for participants to discuss related research in other fields and to draw out potential connections to financial system mechanisms and models, with the ultimate goal of stimulating new ways of thinking about systemic risk in the financial system.

+Darryll Hendricks was a senior vice president at the Federal Reserve Bank of New York when this paper was prepared in May 2006; he is now a managing director and the Global Head of Quantitative Risk Control at UBS Investment Bank; John Kambhu is a vice president and Patricia Mosser a senior vice president at the Federal Reserve Bank of New York.
 Systemic risk is a difficult concept to define precisely.
-A recent report by the Group of Ten countries (2001) on financial sector consolidation defined systemic risk as "the risk that an event will trigger a loss of economic value or confidence in, and attendant increases in uncertainty about, a substantial portion of the financial system that is serious enough to quite probably have significant adverse effects on the real economy."
-This definition is broad enough to permit different views on whether certain recent episodes within the financial system constituted true systemic risk or only threatened to become systemic by having a significant adverse impact on the real economy.
+A recent report by the Group of Ten (2001) on financial sector consolidation defined systemic risk as "the risk that an event will trigger a loss of economic value or confidence in, and attendant increases in uncertainty about, a substantial portion of the financial system that is serious enough to quite probably have significant adverse effects on the real economy."
+This definition is broad enough to permit different views on whether certain recent episodes within the financial system constituted true systemic risk or only threatened to become systemic if they had a significant adverse impact on the real economy.

 Some argue that even damage to the real economy is not sufficient grounds to classify an episode as systemic; rather, the key characteristic of systemic risk is the movement from one stable (positive) equilibrium to another stable (negative) equilibrium for the economy and financial system.
-In this view, research on systemic risk should focus on the potential causes and propagation mechanisms for the "phase transition" to a new but much less desirable equilibrium as well as the "reinforcing feedbacks" that tend to keep the economy and financial system trapped in that equilibrium.
+According to this view, research on systemic risk should focus on the potential causes and propagation mechanisms for the "phase transition" to a new but much less desirable equilibrium as well as the "reinforcing feedbacks" that tend to keep the economy and financial system trapped in that equilibrium.